 TAMU will spend an extensive time documenting each piece of timber, creating a laser scanned image of each beam that can be used for further research.
 “We hope to learn about the ship’s construction methods and original size and appearance”, said Dr. Eleanor Breen, the acting City Archaeologist working on the project.
 TAMU will conduct a 2-step restoration process.
 Initially, the water will be slowly replaced with polyethylene glycol (PEG) to stabilize and strengthen the delicate planks.
 Finally, a freeze-drying procedure will remove any remaining moisture.

 It may be 5 to 6 years before the ship’s homecoming, but the work for its return has already begun.
 “The ship is poised to be the anchor for a new waterfront historical interpretation of Alexandria’s maritime heritage,” claims Breen.
-Requiring a museum-quality environment, the display is sure to be a figurehead of Alexandria’s maritime history.
+The display is destined to be a figurehead of Alexandria’s maritime history.

 To learn more about the ship and its restoration adventures, follow the Alexandria Archaeology Museum on Twitter at @AlexArchaeology or the hashtag #SaveOurShipALX.
 A Save Our Ship Fundraiser has been established to preserve this precious piece of history for future generations.